tstanford/bookmark-homepage/project/feature.md

 - package bookmark-service and bookmark-homepage together as an all in one deployment

-- Bug: add bookmark dialog has an old URL use in the edit dialog
+- ~~Bug: add bookmark dialog has an old URL use in the edit dialog~~

+- ~~Bug: add group dialog has an old name use in the edit dialog~~

 - ~~folder icons: zoom trasition on mouse over.~~